StevenTammen/steventammen.com/content/posts/website-basics.md

 Since all people using a landscape orientation and most tablet users using a portrait orientation have horizontal space to spare, it makes sense to make use of this space by using a narrow sidebar for navigation rather than a top bar that takes up precious vertical space (and what's worse, also doesn't let you fit as much).

 Within this sidebar, sections make sense, but it is silly to hide navigation items and require a click or hover to get to them.
-It's inefficient to do such due to a concept called information scent: navigation works best when it is dead obvious where to find a particular link.
+Doing such is inefficient because of a concept called _information scent_: navigation works best when it is dead obvious where to find a particular link.
 (You can get a feel for the concept in James Archer's [cogent criticism of the hamburger menu](https://jamesarcher.me/hamburger-menu)).
 You can't get better information scent than not hiding anything to begin with, as long as things are logically arranged.

 #### Icons for navigation links {#icons-for-navigation-links}